Site icon Le Monde The Poetic Travels

-Memorable Walking Tour of Innsbruck, Austria
+Memorable Self Guided Walking Tour of Innsbruck, Austria

 It was the cusp of Autumn.
 A couple of leaves of some trees here and there had starting changing colours.
 This was undeniably the best time to visit this Tyorlean capital.
 Only a few weeks back Innsbruck found its way into our schedule in deference to suggestions by both personal and social media friends.
 As usual we began with a self guided walking tour of Innsbruck and we strongly recommend starting with it as part of things to do in Innsbruck.